 I haven’t had to go through support until now as the website works, but I could see quite a few users mention the support delay as the main cause of their poor review rating.

-Seedrs has responded to this feedback on most reviews mentioning some recent unusual influx of queries as the cause of delay.
+Seedrs has responded to this feedback on most reviews, mentioning some recent unusual influx of queries as the cause of the delay.

 I think having a live chat on the site will help with all such issues and make the users feel heard.